Twin Gangster Roles for a Hardy Actor…

-Also it is evident from their personalities portrayed here with Reggie as the charming, friendly, more humorous one.
+Also, it is evident from their personalities portrayed here with Reggie as the charming, friendly, more humorous one.
 Ron appears less sociable and very suspicious of others.
-It is unclear from the movie, if this the effects of his not taking his medication.
+It is unclear from the movie if this the effect of his not taking his medication.
 He may have the effects of long-term schizophrenia.
 Or his presentation due to his personality, or with both contributing.

 Hardy plays Ronnie as the more frightening of the two as a cold man with a quick temper.
 Ronnie also reads too much into others facial expressions and actions.
 Reggie threatens Ronnie’s psychiatrist.
 As Ronnie is discharged from the hospital, although he is reminded that he must continue to take his medication.
 His psychiatrist states this medication helps to control Ronnie’s illness and more aggressive outbursts.

-On hearing this after he is released from prison, this leads to an aggressive fight between the brothers.
+Hearing this after he is released from prison, leads to an aggressive fight between the brothers.
 This physical fight between the twins shocks Frances.
 Reggie then proposes to Frances.
-This in a soppy romantic way climbing up a pipe with a bunch of flowers.
+This is in a soppy romantic way of climbing up a pipe with a bunch of flowers.
 It is almost reminiscent of that Pretty Woman (1990) scene.

-So to find out more of this true story you know what to do!!!!
+So to find out more about this true story you know what to do!!!!
 The film has an excellent soundtrack using many 1960s songs to reflect the screen happenings.
 At times, this was charming and others irritating.
-The latter as it almost felt as contrived as Mamma Mia (2008).
+The latter almost felt as contrived as Mamma Mia (2008).

 Weeper Rating: /10